Have you ever had the experience where you’ve been unsure about a decision you had to make? I know I have.

 - Will it move me in the right direction?
-It is very rare for someone to make a decision that will impact their life in a negative way, unless there are unconscious patterns or sabotaging behaviours playing out.
-However that’s for another post.
-For the vast majority of people, whenever we make a decision, we expect there to be a positive return or outcome.
+It’s rare for someone to make a decision that will impact their life negatively, unless there are unconscious patterns or sabotaging behaviours playing out.
+For most of us, whenever we make a decision, we expect there to be a positive return or outcome.
 We think it will move us forward in some way.

-When I was going through the process of making a decision for that training program, I knew without any doubt that if I enrolled in the program, it would have a major positive impact on my business and also my own development.
+When I was going through the process of making a decision for that training program, I knew if I enrolled in the program, it would have a major positive impact on my business and also my own development.
 The benefits of enrolling in the training program outweighed the benefits of not enrolling in it.

 - Will this decision put me or others at risk?
 We typically make decisions emotionally and justify them logically.
-What that means is that whenever we’re emotionally connected or even attached to something we really want, all logic leaves.
-While that approach has its benefits, there is also this concept of “buyer’s remorse,” meaning that people can have a sense of regret about a decision sometime after the decision has been made.
+Whenever we’re emotionally connected or even attached to something we really want, all logic leaves.
+While that approach has its benefits, there is also this concept of “buyer’s remorse,” which means people can have a sense of regret about a decision sometime after the decision has been made.

-This question was the big one for me simply because of the financial commitment I had to make.
-I certainly did not want to put myself at risk financially however once I had worked out how I would be able to cover all the costs involved, making the right decision became a lot easier.
-The key for me was being willing to take a risk but not put myself at risk.
+This question was the big one for me because of the financial commitment I had to make.
+I didn’t want to put myself at risk financially, however once I had worked out how I could cover all the costs involved, making the right decision became a lot easier.
+The key for me was being willing to take a risk, but not put myself at risk.

 For example, if a decision about a career or relationship ends up being the wrong decision, it can always be corrected and a new career or relationship can be found again.
-Similarly, a bad financial decision can be painful in the short term, but over the long run, one can always earn back more money.
+Similarly, a bad financial decision can be painful in the short-term, but over the long run, one can always earn more money.

-For me, I knew that applying what I would learn in the training program would by my responsibility.
+I knew that applying what I would learn in the training program would by my responsibility.
 It was up to me to take different actions as a result of completing the training program.
-Therefore I knew it wouldn’t be disastrous because at the end of the day, it was only a training program.
+Therefore, I knew it wouldn’t be disastrous because it was just a training program.

-If you’re able to practice asking these questions when making decisions, it will make the whole decision-making process a lot easier plus help you develop your decision-making muscles.
-It is certainly worth having a go.
+If you’re able to practice asking these questions when making decisions, it will make the decision-making process a lot easier and help you develop your decision-making muscles.

 Question: What did you find most useful about these questions in relation to making decisions?